bkryza/clang-uml/docs/diagram_filters.md

   * `any` (default)
   * `inward` - only relationships pointing toward the specified class are considered in calculating the context
-  * `outward` -  only relationships pointing toward the specified class are considered in calculating the context
+  * `outward` -  only relationships pointing away from the specified class are considered in calculating the context

 For example, the following filter: